xrud-git/b/system/info_git.md

 They use the settable names, for separation from each other .

 If you do "Undo Last Commit" on Rebase Commit .
 It may break your ability to Commit, in that case save the changes you had not Committed before the Rebase, then switch to the subject Branch, and try again .

+The only Tag 's difference seems to be the handling by interface programs, for example Github uses them as paths to releases (so they work even not being listed on the Releases page) .

 ## Management